elixir-nx/nx/torchx/guides/backend_documentation/nx_lin_alg.md

 ### Options

-* `:max_iter` and `:eps` — honoured only by the default Nx callback (MPS path); ignored by the LibTorch kernel
+* `:max_iter` and `:eps` — honored only by the default Nx callback (MPS path); ignored by the LibTorch kernel

 ### Numerical notes

-Eigenvectors are not unique.
-Prefer comparing reconstructions over direct eigenvector equality.
+Eigenvectors are not unique (sign and degenerate subspaces).
+Compare results using reconstruction `v · diag(λ) · vᵀ` rather than direct eigenvector equality across backends.

 ## svd/2